simplr-sh/coin-logos/README.md

 ```
 https://coin-logos.simplr.sh/images/<coingecko_coin_id>/<large|standard|small|thumb>.png
 ```
-> The above URL is a pretty URL which redirects to the original jsDelivr URL with a 302 code.
+> The above URL is a pretty URL slightly shorter & more memorable than the original which redirects to the original jsDelivr URL with a 302 code.

 Examples: